Updated in 2022.

 Over the summer I visited Beavers Bend State Park twice—once for a family trip and once for a girls’ trip.
 It’s a lovely place in Southeastern Oklahoma, located at the foothills of the Ouachita Mountains and along the shores of Broken Bow Lake and the Mountain Fork River.

-If you want to get out in nature for a few days somewhere that’s an easy drive from Dallas (just over three hours), Beavers Bend is a great option.
+If you want to get out in nature for a few days somewhere that’s an easy drive from Dallas (just over three hours), Broken Bow is a great option.

 “Oh, so this is what a forest is like.”